 With my new book, "Co-Parenting When Your Ex Won't: A How-To Guide to Changing the Co-Parenting Relationship", there are very real tips to put in place to help you fix this.
 Subscribe to our email list on the right to find out when pre-sale starts.
 Hint: it's very, very soon.

 If you've tried everything you can to fix the co-parenting relationship, but it hasn't work, then it's time to let go of the emotional hold your ex has over you.
-Get on the wait list for the emotional freedom workbook and work through those emotions so you can finally, totally move on.
+Pick up the emotional freedom workbook on the Work With Me page and work through those emotions so you can finally, totally move on.

 Comment below and tell me about your ex, the issues you have and let's work to get you over them!